top of page

 The 1920's is an interesting decade of horror.
 We must acknowledge the lack of technology available at the time to fully appreciate these films.
 It's laudable they were even made!
 Once you've watched a silent film or two, you're eager to watch another.
-The 1920's largely consisted of silent films, so it's paramount to embrace it.
-There are some similarities in how these films were made, but their stories are distinct with each being truly original; the first of its kind in film.
-We've put together three films from this decade that are worth watching and are available on Tubi for streaming.
+The 1920's largely consisted of silent films, so it's paramount to embrace this style of viewing.
+We've put together five films from this decade that are worth watching and are available on Tubi for streaming.

 Nosferatu (1922)